VikParuchuri/surya/README.md

 - Precision - how well the predicted bboxes cover ground truth bboxes
 - Recall - how well ground truth bboxes cover predicted bboxes

+## Reading Order

+75% mean accuracy, and .14 seconds per image on an A6000 GPU.
+See methodology for notes - this benchmark is not perfect measure of accuracy, and is more useful as a sanity check.

+**Methodology**

+I benchmarked the layout analysis on the layout dataset from [here](https://www.icst.pku.edu.cn/cpdp/sjzy/), which was not in the training data.
+Unfortunately, this dataset is fairly noisy, and not all the labels are correct.
+It was very hard to find a dataset annotated with reading order and also layout information.
+I wanted to avoid using a cloud service for the ground truth.

+The accuracy is computed by finding if each pair of layout boxes is in the correct order, then taking the % that are correct.

 ## Running your own benchmarks

 You can benchmark the performance of surya on your machine.